 Other settings contributing to the sharpness

-The application of calibrated corrections (including these two features) is located early in the process chain, before more creative corrections such as fine contrast, so that measured calibration data can be applied in a meaningful way.
+The application of calibrated corrections (including these two features) is located early in the processes chain implemented during export so that measured calibration data can be applied in a meaningful way.

 All corrections are linked.
-For example, the Lens sharpness correction influences the application of the noise reduction.
+For example, the Lens sharpness correction influences the application, more or less strong, of the noise reduction.

 In addition to these two sharpness settings, the MicroContrast and Fine Contrast settings should be used for “creative” image enhancement.